Perfecting the Art of Conversion Rate Optimization for Student Recruitment

 Another important thing to consider when developing a CRO strategy is what exactly a conversion means to your school.
 Since a conversion can be defined as any desired action a prospect takes online, there are countless things that can qualify as one.
 For simplicity, many marketers prefer to consider these activities in terms of two broad categories: macro conversions and micro conversions.

 A macro conversion is usually defined as a completion of one of your organization’s primary objectives.
-For schools, this could mean a prospective student filling out an inquiry form so that their details can be passed to your admissions staff for follow-up, or booking a campus tour or interview, or even filling out an application online.
+In the context of inbound marketing for schools, this could mean a prospective student filling out an inquiry form so that their details can be passed to your admissions staff for follow-up, or booking a campus tour or interview, or even filling out an application online.
 These are clear, explicit steps that move a prospective student down the funnel.

 However, there are also a number of other measurable activities that a prospective student can take which indicate that they are firming up their interest in your school and courses.
 They might download a PDF brochure, or comment on a blog, or watch a video.
 All of these things can help to further convince them to take the next steps towards enrollment, and their importance shouldn’t be underestimated.